 Related Post: How To Write A Song From The Heart

 Speaking of the diss not needing to be hard, you definitely don't want to overkill the lyrical attacks.
-The best diss tracks are aggressive but still cocky, often including bragging and talking up the successes of the disser vs. the dissee (yes I know, those aren't really words).
-If you're extra aggressive, you may come off as too emotionally invested, and that doesn't really look good on your part.
+The best diss tracks are aggressive but still cocky, often including bragging and talking up the successes of the disser vs. the dissee (yes, I know, those aren't really words).
+If you're extra aggressive, you may come off as too emotionally invested, which doesn't really look good.